-FALL SEMESTER 2019 IMPORTANT DATES AND DEADLINES
+SPRING 2020 IMPORTANT DATES AND DEADLINES

-NOTE: The deadlines below a are for full-term classes.
-Deadlines for short-term classes vary by the class.
-July 8 Priority registration begins Students may register for a maximum of 16 units during the Priority Registration period and add additional units up to 19 during Open Registration.
-July 22 Registration begins for students concurrently enrolled in grades K-12 August 18 Residency determination date.
-August 19 Classes begin.
+NOTE: The deadlines below are for full-term classes.
+Deadlines for short-term classes vary with the length of the class.
+Most deadlines are mandated in the CA Code of Regulations and are a percentage of the length of the class.

+Beginning October 1 New and former students may file admission application for Winter/Spring 2020 and/or Summer/Fall 2020.
+November 12 Priority registration begins February 14 Holiday - Lincoln's Birthday.
+No classes.
+February 17 Holiday - Washington's Birthday.
+No classes.
+February 17 Residency determination date.
+February 18 Spring classes begin.
+February 18 - 29 Late Registration.
 Beginning on first day each class meets, add authorization code from instructor required to register for that class, filled or open.
-August 19 - 31 Late Registration.
-Beginning on first day each class meets, add authorization code from instructor required to register for that class, filled or open.
-August 31 Deadline to register for full-term courses.
-Deadline to drop full-term classes and be eligible for a refund.
+February 29 Deadline to register for full-term courses.
+Deadline to drop full-term classes and be eligible for a Refund.
 Deadline to select P/NP grading option for courses with that option (see section On Change Grading Options).
 Does not pertain to Non-credit Program courses.
-September 2 Deadline to drop without course appearing on transcript (without receiving a W).
-Note: fees will be charged and no refunds given for courses dropped.
-September 2 Holiday - Labor day.
+March 1 Sunday Deadline to drop without course appearing on transcript (without receiving a W).
+Note: Fees will be charged and no refunds given for courses dropped.
+March 2 Census March 2 Ticketing for parking violations in student spaces on main campus begins.
+Note : tickets are issued for reserved (faculty/staff), disabled, metered, 15-minute, and no-parking spaces year around.
+March 13 Financial Aid Freeze Date - Complete withdrawal before this date will require financial aid eligibility recalculation and funds may be owed.
+March 27 Deadline to make up incomplete grade (I) granted Fall 2019 or Winter 2020.
+April 13 - 18 Spring Recess.
 No classes.
-September 3 Census September 3 Ticketing for parking violations in student spaces on main campus begins.
-Note : tickets are issued for reserved (faculty/staff), disabled, metered, 15-minute, and noparking spaces year around.
-September 27 Deadline to make up incomplete grade granted Spring or Summer 2019.
-November 9 Deadline to drop full-term classes.
-November 11 Holiday - Veterans Day.
+April 20 Monday Deadline to submit Petition for Graduation for degree to be awarded for Spring and Summer 2020 and participate in Commencement.
+Students must meet with a Counselor and have an evaluation completed before this date.
+April 30 Return to Title IV Drop Date - Units enrolled as of this date will be used to determine enrollment status for financial aid payment May 09 Saturday Deadline to drop full-term classes.
+(Note: This deadline date is not for short-term classes.)
+May 25 Holiday - Memorial Day.
 No classes.
-November 25 - 26 No classes (Campus Open) November 27 - 30 Holiday - Thanksgiving No classes November 30 Deadline to submit Petition for Graduation for degree to be awarded for Fall 2019 and participate in Commencement.
-Completed petition must be received in Admissions & Records Office by this date.
-Students must meet with a Counselor and have an evaluation completed and petition signed before this date.
-December 9 - 14 Final Exams.
-December 9 - 14 December 16 - 20 Final Exams.
-No classes (Campus open)
+June 8 -12 Final Exams.
+June 13 Commencement Ceremony